mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

    ![](/images/Platform-Update-Audiences-Blank-042019.png)

 2. Enter the **Audience Name**.
 You also have the option to provide an **External Name**.
-If provided, the external name is forwarded to Audience services and will be displayed if the audience is ever [shared](#audience-sharing).
+If provided, the external name is forwarded to Audience connections.
     <aside>
     If no <b>External Name</b> is entered, the <b>External Name</b> will be the same as the <b>Audience Name</b>.
     </aside>